friedbrice/friedbrice.github.io/_posts/2018-07-07-case-classes.md

 }
 {% endhighlight %}

-This is, as far as I know, the last leak in our abstraction (if you can think of another leak, please comment below).
+This is, as far as I know, the last leak in our encapsulation (if you can think of another leak, please comment below).
 Using this light-weight pattern, we're able to push all of our input validation to the edges of our app, allowing our business logic to concentrate on managing and